JacquesIversen/pp5-react/Testing.md

   3. Click the "Sign In" button, user is signed in. == pass
   4. Enter a valid username and password. == pass
   5. Click the "Sign In" button, user is not signed in. == pass
-  6. Sending empty data in form, should return an error message == Fail
+  6. Sending empty data in form, should return an error message == Fail // Alert not functioning.
-  7. Giving wrongfull information should cause error == Fail
+  7. Giving wrongfull information should cause error == Fail // Alert not functioning.
   8. Link for signup working == pass
   9. Navbar is rendered correctly == pass
   10. Page is responsive == pass
   11. When signed in, user is sent to feed page == pass
+  12. NotificationMessages not functioning on either page:

 - **Expected Results:**
   - User is successfully signed in and redirected to the expected page.